pyta-uoft/website/index.md

 ~~~~ {include="E0401_import_error"}
 ~~~~

-There are other forms of import statements that may cause this error, for
+There are other forms of import statements that may cause this error.
+For example:
-example:

 ```python
 import missing_module as foo  # this module does not exist